 So, the whole idea of natural hot springs has piqued your interest and you’re down for some good, solid relaxation, but the idea of hunting down a muddy-bottomed pool in the middle of a wide-open basin is sounding a bit too ambitious?
-I have good news for you: when it comes to David Walley’s Resort, you can have your cake and eat it too.
+We’ve got good news for you: when it comes to David Walley’s Resort, you can have it all.
 Perhaps the most stand-out quality about Nevada hot springs is the fact that most are located in a secluded, rural area, where the rushed pace of the daily grind slows to an alluring roll.
 David Walley’s Resort stands out because it holds the best of both worlds; you’re close to the creature comforts of the spectacularly scenic Carson Valley, but are only about a mile from Genoa, Nevada’s Oldest Establishment.
 Boom.
 Vibe dialed.

 When easing into this experience, there’s no other way to go about it other than embracing the history of the area.
-And trust, me, there is aplenty.
+And trust, us, there is aplenty.
 Hit up one of the many antique shops in Genoa, tour Mormon Station State Park, and definitely grab a signature Bloody Mary at the Genoa Thirst Parlor—Nevada’s Oldest Saloon.
-As you make your way toward Walley’s, the history manages to run deeper and deeper, if you can imagine that.
-Before it became an official resort, this site was a real deal exchange station on the esteemed Pony Express Route, where riders would switch horses, grab a meal, and even take a restorative soak.
+As you make your way toward Walley’s, the history runs deeper and deeper.
+Before it became an official resort, this site was a real-deal exchange station on the esteemed Pony Express Route, where riders would switch horses, grab a meal, and maybe even take a restorative soak.

 Before Nevada was even a state, a man by the name of David Walley came west to strike it rich.
 Instead of gold, he cashed in on water, and by 1862 instituted a luxury resort that drew clientele almost as unique as the setting, ranging from celebrities (including Mark Twain) to weary miners.
 Priding itself in offering opulent lodging, decadent dining and elixir-esque water, David Walley’s became an instant success, continuing to impress all who visit today.